Article

 Types of Medical Malpractice

 The malpractice cases Koussan Law handles include surgical errors (wrong-site surgery, retained instruments, nerve damage), misdiagnosis and delayed diagnosis (particularly cancer and heart conditions), emergency room mistakes (premature discharge, failure to diagnose), medication errors (wrong drug, wrong dose, dangerous interactions), birth injuries (cerebral palsy, Erb's palsy, oxygen deprivation), and anesthesia errors.
+For the full litigation framework — the two-year statute, the Notice of Intent, the Affidavit of Merit, and Detroit hospital systems — see our Detroit medical malpractice lawyer guide.

 Michigan's Pre-Suit Requirements